-In this study, a normality test was conducted to determine whether the data from the four groups tested followed a normal distribution or not.
-This test uses a p-value with the stipulation that if the pvalue is greater than 0.05, then the data is considered normally distributed, while if the p-value is smaller than 0.05, then the data is considered not normally distributed.
-Based on the results of the normality test, a p-value of 0.0933 was obtained for the Control Pretest group, 0.1056 for the Control Posttest group, and 0.2177 for the Experiment Pretest group.
+This study conducted a normality test to determine whether the data from the four groups tested followed a normal distribution.
+This test uses a p-value with the stipulation that if the p-value is greater than 0.05, then the data is considered normally distributed, while if the p-value is smaller than 0.05, then the data is considered normally distributed.
+Based on the normality test results, a p-value of

+0.0933 was obtained for the Control Pretest group, 0.1056 for the Control Posttest group, and 0.2177 for the Experiment Pretest group.
 Since these values are greater than 0.05, the three groups are considered normally distributed.
-However, for the Experiment Posttest group, a p-value of 0.0038 was obtained, which is smaller than 0.05, so this data is considered not normally distributed.
-From these results, it can be concluded that three groups have normal distribution, while one group does not.
+However, a p-value of 0.0038 was obtained for the Experiment Posttest group, which is smaller than 0.05, so this data is considered normally distributed.
+From these results, it can be concluded that three groups have a normal distribution, while one group does not.
 Since one of the groups did not meet the normality assumption, significance testing could not be done using parametric tests such as the t-test or ANOVA.
 Instead, the Mann-Whitney U Test was used, which is a non-parametric test suitable for comparing two groups of data that are not normally distributed.
 Furthermore, the Mann-Whitney U test is conducted to determine whether there is a significant difference between the two groups being compared.
-In this test, the hypotheses used are the null hypothesis (Ho), which states that there is no significant difference between the two groups, and the alternative hypothesis (H1), which states that there is a significant difference between the two groups.
-The Mann-Whitney U calculation was performed using the formula or where n1 and n2 are the number of samples from each group, while R1 and R2 are the number of ranks within each group.
-The results of the Mann-Whitney U test are then compared with the critical value or calculated p-value to determine whether the difference between the two groups is significant or not.
-If the p-value < 0.05, then the null hypothesis is rejected, which means there is a significant difference between the tested groups.
-Conversely, if the p-value > 0.05, then the null hypothesis is accepted, meaning there is no significant difference between the tested groups.
-With this approach, a more in-depth analysis can be conducted to understand whether the treatment given to the experimental group really had a significant impact compared to the control group.
-Based on the Mann-Whitney test results, the U-statistic value was 177.5 with a p-value of 0.0076.
-In the two-tailed test, the p-value is compared with the significance level $\alpha = 0.05$.
-Since the p-value is smaller than 0.05 (0.0076 < 0.05), the null hypothesis (Ho) is rejected.
-Thus, it can be concluded that there is a significant difference between the posttest scores of the control class and the experimental class.
-This shows that the treatment given in the experimental class has a significantly different impact compared to the control class.

-$$U=n_1n_2+rac{n_1(n_1+1)}{2}-R_1$$
+In this test, the hypotheses used are the null hypothesis (H0), which states that there is no significant difference between the two groups, and the alternative hypothesis (H1), which states that there is a significant difference between the two groups.
+The Mann-Whitney U calculation was performed using the formula.

+$$U = n_1 n_2 + \frac{n_1 (n_1 + 1)}{2} - R_1 \tag{1}$$